greenboxal/doggohub/doc/integration/omniauth.md

 >**Note:**
 The following information only applies for installations from source.

-GitLab uses [Omniauth](http://www.omniauth.org/) for authentication and already ships with a few providers pre-installed (e.g. LDAP, GitHub, Twitter).
+DoggoHub uses [Omniauth](http://www.omniauth.org/) for authentication and already ships with a few providers pre-installed (e.g. LDAP, GitHub, Twitter).
 But sometimes that is not enough and you need to integrate with other authentication solutions.
 For these cases you can use the Omniauth provider.